Announcing your restructuring plan – now or in the autumn?

 The majority of your employees have a good understanding of the economic effects of COVID-19 on the financial health of your company.
 Moving swiftly will therefore improve trust in the management.
 Starting now also eliminates the risk of leaks, but above all allows you to propose favourable termination conditions (unemployment with company pension scheme for those aged 59 and above) if the agreement is filed before 31 December.

-You should also remember that from a practical perspective it might be difficult to organise meetings with the works council during the summer holidays.
+You should also remember that from a practical perspective it might be difficult to organize meetings with the works council during the summer holidays.
 And the corresponding delay in negotiations may lead to yet more uncertainty for a high number of employees.
 Finally, in the period before and during social elections, union representatives tend to be more nervous and very visible within the company.
 This tenser atmosphere generates a higher risk of strikes.

 Is the month of September, when the present temporary unemployment relief measures come to an end, a better alternative?